nabil828/comp4537-f22/Labs/Lab 3 - RESTful API server/readme.md

 ```
 ---
 ## Challenge -  How to read/write the unicorns to a file
-So far, all the updates and deletes are stored in memory in that `unicornsJSON` object.
+So far, all the updates and deletes are stored in memory in that `unicornsJSON` array.
 Next, let us try to make our changes persistent to mimic a db.

-1 - Only store the array in `data.js`:
+1 - Only store the array in `data.json`:
 ```json
 [
   {